O Descobrimento do Brasil (album): Tour

 The album's tour was the band's last one and featured Gian Fabra as touring bassist, replacing Fialho.

 According to manager Rafael Borges, Russo "wanted to and didn't want to perform live".
 He even scheduled some shows which would coincide with Brazil's matches at the World Cup.
 Back then, he thought he never delivered what he could on stage and always assumed the audience gave him more than they got.

 Legião Urbana's last show happened at Reggae Night, in Santos, on the coast of São Paulo state.
-Eventually, cans began to be thrown at the band.
-When Russo got git, he lied down on the ground, hiding his body from the audience, and there he sang for 45 minutes.
+Eventually, the public started throwing cans at the band.
+When Russo got hit, he lied down on the ground, hiding his body from the audience, and there he sang for 45 minutes.
 The audience would only see his arm, which he raised up to check on his watch and make it clear to everyone that he was looking forward to the end of the show.